filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

     chmod +x lotus_v1.10.0_linux-amd64.appimage
     ```

-1. You can now run the AppImage file by double-clicking on it, or opening it from a terminal window:
+1. You can now run the AppImage file by double-clicking on it or opening it from a terminal window:

     ```shell
     ./lotus-v1.10.0_linx-amd64.appimage